 The applicant is requesting a change of the zoning designation for each of the twelve parcels, from T Transitional to RM-2 Multifamily, Low Density.
-The developer, if the change in zoning districts is approved, plans to construct 14 two-family dwellings (for a total of 28 single floor units), private alleys, parking, and walkways.
+The developer, if the change in zoning districts is approved, plans to construct 13 two-family dwellings (for a total of 26 single floor units), private alleys, parking, and walkways.
 The proposed maximum height of all buildings is 28 feet, below the maximum allowed of 35 feet.

 The proposed development is accessed from a single ingress/egress point on Park Street NE leading to a private alley that runs along the east side of the property towards the rear property line and connects to a private alley, perpendicular to the main alley, behind the buildings facing Park Street NE.
-The applicant proposes a total of 75 parking, which includes garage parking, tandem parking under one of the buildings, and surface spaces.
-Eleven of the fourteen buildings will have 2-car garages.
-The remaining three buildings will utilize the tandem parking under one of the buildings.
-A concept plan and elevations have been included with this staff report as Attachment 04.
+The applicant proposes a total of 71 parking spaces, which includes side-by-side and tandem garage parking and surface spaces.
+A revised concept plan and elevations have been included with this staff report as Attachment 04.